vitessio/website/content/en/docs/concepts/query-rewriting.md

 ### User-Defined Variables

-One if the things that is kept in the session state when working with MySQL are the user defined variables.
+User defined variables are one of the things kept in the session state when working with MySQL.
-You can assign values to it using SET:
+You can assign values to them using SET:

 ```sql
 SET @my_user_variable = 'foobar'